Alexander Kutepov: Russian Civil War

 After the October Revolution, Kutepov joined the anti-Bolshevik Volunteer Army, part of the White Movement, at the very outset of the Russian Civil War.
 At the start of the Ice March in early 1918, Kutepov was a company commander of an officer's regiment.
 (In the beginning of the Russian Civil War the small Volunteer Army had a surplus of officers, which meant that many of them had to serve as common soldiers.
 These formations soon became the crack units of the White Army.)

 After the death in battle of Colonel Nezhentsev, Kutepov took over the command of the Kornilov Shock Regiment, and after the death of the commander of the 1st Infantry Division, he became its commander.
 After the Volunteer Army captured Novorossiysk, Denikin assigned Colonel Kutepov as governor.

 Starting in January 1919, 36-year-old Lieutenant General Kutepov became the commander of the 1st Army Corps of the White Army.
 Throughout his career, Kutepov had a reputation for being a decisive, direct and no-nonsense military leader.
 During the chaotic times of the Russian Civil War, order was usually rapidly restored after Kutepov's arrival.
-He accomplished this, however, by means of the swift and ruthless application of the death penalty on suspected looters and pogrom perpetrators.
+He accomplished this, however, by means of the swift and ruthless application of capital punishment on suspected looters and pogrom perpetrators.
+At the same time, however, Kutepov ordered mass executions of hundreds of Red Army soldiers and thousands of workers suspected of sympathizing with the Bolsheviks.